Rebecca Boyles | Senior Manager of Stakeholder Engagement

-As a Stakeholder Engagement Manager, Rebecca primarily focuses on the stakeholder landscape in the extractives sector: oil and mining.
-Stakeholder engagement in extractives is often at the nexus of environmental and human rights concerns, and Rebecca is passionate about finding solutions that combine environmental with social sustainability.
+As a Senior Manager of Stakeholder Engagement, Rebecca primarily focuses on the stakeholder landscape in the extractives sector, and has written and spoken on a range of associated topics, including conflict minerals and the nuanced challenges of indigenous community relations at mine sites.
+Stakeholder engagement in extractives is often at the nexus of environmental and human rights concerns, and Rebecca is passionate about solutions that combine environmental with social sustainability.

 Prior to joining the Future 500 team, Rebecca earned an MBA in Sustainable Management at Presidio Graduate School.
 While in the program she co-founded and co-chaired two clubs and was instrumental in a committee of student clubs working in cohesion.
 This committee worked with school administration to improve student services and student-administration communication.
 She organized a student trip to rural Nicaragua for the International Sustainability Club that worked with organizations and villages on projects involving renewable energy and carbon credits.
 She also holds a B.A. in International Relations from San Francisco State University.

 From her work at Global Exchange in the Reality Tours department (cause-based educational delegations) and solo travel in developing countries, Rebecca realized that seeing social and environmental injustices firsthand motivates people to work toward positive change.
 The interconnectedness of social and environmental issues sparked her desire to build diverse coalitions.
 Relationships built on mutual trust between opposing perspectives can be a powerful force for progress.